Barry McGuire: Later life

 In the 1980s, after his final album Pilgrim, McGuire left the music industry and settled for a time in New Zealand with his wife, Mari.
-He wrote music, performed and hosted the videos for several years for Gospel Light Publishing's Vacation Bible School Programs.
-McGuire returned to the United States in the 1990s and teamed up with Terry Talbot, recording as Talbot McGuire.
-The duo released four albums between 1996 and 2000.
+He wrote music, performed and hosted the videos for several years for Gospel Light Publishing's Vacation Bible school programs.
+McGuire returned to the United States in the 1990s and teamed up with Terry Talbot (brother of Christian musician John Michael Talbot).
+Recording as Talbot McGuire, the duo released four albums between 1996 and 2000.
 In 1990 McGuire published the novel In the Midst of Wolves, co-written with Logan White, which told the story of "a group of bikers who came to know God".
 McGuire worked with The New Mamas and the Papas in 1997–1998.
-In 2000 he toured with Christian musician John Michael Talbot.
+In 2000 he toured with John Michael Talbot.
 In 2006, McGuire undertook engagements which included songs and talks on a mixture of topics by McGuire and his wife.
 The McGuires resided in Fresno, California, but also spent part of every year in New Zealand.

-On March 12, 2008, McGuire appeared on the Australian music comedy/game show Spicks and Specks, performing an updated version of "Eve of Destruction" with new lines such as, "You're old enough to kill / you just started voting" and "... can live for ten years in space".
-A reference to "Red China" was also removed.
-In 2009, McGuire released "Eve 2012" in which the text was modified to reflect contemporary problems, mostly environmental, rather than the problems of the 1960s.
+On March 12, 2008, McGuire appeared on the Australian music comedy/game show Spicks and Specks, performing an updated version of "Eve of Destruction" with new lines such as "You're old enough to kill / you just started voting" and "... can live for ten years in space".
+A reference to "Red China" was removed.
+In 2009, McGuire released "Eve 2012", in which the text was modified to reflect contemporary problems, mostly environmental, rather than the issues prominent in the 1960s.

 In 2008, McGuire joined a former member of the Byrds, John York, for a live tour called Trippin' the '60s, which McGuire described as "taking the songs and the truth that was in those songs from the 1960s and bringing them into the present moment...
-It's not a cover pack, it's us singing songs that we sung with a lot of our friends that aren't around anymore to sing them."
+It's not a cover pack, it's us singing songs that we sung [sic] with a lot of our friends that aren't around anymore to sing them."

 In 2013, McGuire appeared in the documentary film The Byrd Who Flew Alone, produced by Four Suns Productions.
 The film was about Gene Clark, one of the original Byrds, who was a friend of McGuire's for many years.